Improving Dynamic Object Interactions in Text-to-Video Generation with AI Feedback: Conclusion

 \section{Conclusion}

 We thoroughly examine design choices to improve the dynamic scenes in text-to-video generation.
-Our proposal, combining (iterative) RL-finetuning with AI feedback from VLMs, could improve the text-video alignment best, rather than other metric-based rewards.
+Our proposal, (iterative) RL-finetuning with AI feedback from VLMs, enhances the quality of dynamic scenes best, rather than other metric-based rewards.
 RL-finetuning may mitigate the issues in modeling multi-step interactions, the appearance of new objects, and spatial relationships.
-Despite the promise, we also point out the necessity of VLMs to be further calibrated with humans.
-We hope this work helps text-video alignment in object movement further.
+We hope this work helps further text-to-video generation for dynamic scenes.